Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 Important points to highlight in below code are:
 1. This is typical example of Old Switch statement using break, works in older JDK versions as well.
-2. If we forget to write break statement in any case, it falls through, goes to check next case and if nothing meets goes to default. which is not desired behaviour.
+2. If we forget to write break statement in any case, it falls through, goes to check next case and if nothing meets goes to default, which may not be desired behaviour since this is result of human error.
-    For better use see [example](https://github.com/Vipin-Sharma/JDK12Examples/blob/master/src/main/java/com/vip/jdk12/example/switchexpression/ExperimentSwitchJDK12.java), method name getYearlyBonusExperienceMatters_statement_arrowSyntax()
 3. We have a block scope variable temp, although the way we are using this doesnt make sense but this is added to show  possible syntax.

 ```java